Sashiko Alumni Interview Caroline Cover

 Hitomezashi Sashiko | What is the difference?

 As of 2018, I mainly offer 2 kinds of workshops.
 One is Sashiko Stitching Workshop (Basic & Core) to share the core technique of Unshin (Needle Movement).
-It is designed for anyone who is interested in Sashiko and anyone who would like to review their needle movement.
-Another workshop with Hitomezashi Sashiko is the intermediate level (advanced) workshop for those who learned the basic Unshin and became comfortable with the Sashiko stitching.
-I name the second, advanced level workshop, “Hitomezashi Workshop”.
+It is designed for anyone who is interested in Sashiko and anyone who would like to review their needle movement in Sashiko.
+Another workshop with Hitomezashi Sashiko is another workshop for those who learned the basic Unshin and became comfortable with the Sashiko stitching.
+I name the second, another style workshop, “Hitomezashi Workshop (Application & Practice)”.

-Although the workshop is designed as the advanced workshop, Hitomezashi itself is not the advanced version of Sashiko Stitching.
+Although the workshop is designed as the following workshop after the [Core & Essence], Hitomezashi itself is not the advanced version of Sashiko Stitching.
 It is simply in a different category in a big picture of Sashiko.
 Since I would like to have everyone in the Hitomezashi Workshop to have the same knowledge and technical skill, I set the Sashiko Stitching Workshop (Core & Basic) as a prerequisite for the Hitomezashi Workshop.

 What is Hitomezashi?